BalaDhinesh/Electronics-club-mini-task-3/Project 1: Green lantern ring.md

 To design a simple ring which emits green light when worn and doesn't when not worn.

 __Design:__
 The basic mechanism must be a trigger, i.e., some sort of an interaction is induced when worn.
-So I thought of using an LED-LDR trigger for
+So I thought of using an LED-LDR trigger for this purpose.
+An LED-LDR combination is a sort of a trigger where an LDR(Light dependent resistor) and a sufficiently bright LED are placed in parallel.
+An LDR has a resitance which is inversely proportional to the intensity of light falling on it.
+Using this principle, we can use this combination as a trigger.

+We must place an LDR and a load resistor in series across a 3V coin battery.
+Also, the LED is placed in front of the LDR and this LED is also connected to the 3V coin battery in series with a load resistor in order to prevent it from burning due to high currents.
+The volage drop across the LDR is:

+V.D = VR/(R+Rl)

+where V.D = voltage drop across LDR
+        R = Resistance of LDR
+       Rl = Resistance of load in series with LDR
+        V = Voltage of the battery connected to these series resistors

+From the formula, we can see that V.D increases as R increases.
+This means V.D increases as intensity of light falling on the LDR decreases.
+Hence, So if we use this voltage drop as the source voltage for the appropriately loaded green LED, we can basically control its switching by just placing an obstacle in between, namely '__Wearing__' in this case.
+Also, we can have a switch across the brightness inducing LED for switching it off when the ring is not worn.
+This switch will be outside the ring's interior and hence, won't cause any irritation to the finger.